diddydwin/vibecodedmc/README.md

 Run the "vibecodedmc.html" to play.

+All files are required for this game to work properly.

 Like eaglercraft, it will ask you to create an account name, the default is "Player". (no mutliplayer, yet!)

 Most buttons are there to make the game complete, they don't do much.